The treatment needed for diabetes will depend on the type of diabetes a person has and whether their body still produces some insulin.

 - Exercising regularly

-- Taking medicine, if prescribed, and closely following the guidelines on how and when to take it
+- Taking medication, if recommended, and closely following the guidelines on how and when to take it

 - Monitoring your blood glucose and blood pressure levels at home

 - Keeping your appointments with diabetes doctors and nurses, and making sure you go for the tests they request, such as regular HbA1c tests.